EUCPilots/workbench/DESIGN.md

 **Font Stack:** `'Segoe UI', -apple-system, BlinkMacSystemFont, 'Helvetica Neue', Arial, sans-serif`

+**Monospace / Fixed-Width Stack:** `'Cascadia Code', 'Menlo', Consolas, 'DejaVu Sans Mono', monospace`

 Segoe UI is the system default on Windows and macOS; fallbacks ensure consistency across platforms.
-All type is sans-serif for clarity and contemporary feel.
+For code, URIs, command-like values, and other fixed-width content, use the monospace stack above, preferring `Cascadia Code` on Windows and `Menlo` on macOS.
+All type is sans-serif for clarity and contemporary feel, while monospace is reserved for technical values that benefit from aligned spacing.

 **Character:** Direct, efficient, professional.
 No decorative serif; no playful flourishes.
 Type serves the content and the admin's task, not self-expression.